AppIntro/AppIntro/README.md

     public void init(Bundle savedInstanceState) {

     // Add your slide's fragments here.
-    // AppIntro will automatically make the dots indicator and buttons.
+    // AppIntro will automatically generate the dots indicator and buttons.

         addSlide(new FirstSlide(), getApplicationContext());
         addSlide(new SecondSlide(), getApplicationContext());